Setup

 Alternative to VS Code

-To install VS Code:
+To install Visual Studio Code:

 VS Code Extensions